pablobm/w2c3-livecd/README.md

 ### Setting up a virtual machine

-You'll need a Debian system.
+You'll need a Debian Stretch (version 9) system.
 A virtual machine is recommended because you'll have to run everything as root: `sudo` is not enough.

 You can use [VirtualBox](https://www.virtualbox.org/) or any similar software.
 This is the process with VirtualBox:

-  1. Download a Debian ISO (amd64) from https://www.debian.org/distrib/netinst.
+  1. Download a Debian ISO.
+Version should be Stretch (v9) and architecture amd64: https://www.debian.org/distrib/netinst.
 The "Small CD" one should make it.

   2. Install VirtualBox, downloading the appropriate version for your host OS: https://www.virtualbox.org/wiki/Downloads